BattletechModders/SkillBasedInit/README.md

 Work in progress or planned effects include:

-* WIP: Units that suffer a melee attack suffer an initaitive penalty.
+* WIP: Units that suffer a melee attack suffer an initiative penalty.
 Defenders that are heavier than attackers only suffer -1 penalty (before DFA and Juggernaught mods).
 Defenders that are ligher than the attacker suffer a -1 penalty for each 5 tons they are lighter than the attacker.
 The defender reduces this effect by 5% for each point of piloting.
 DFA attacks increase this bonus by 1.5 (rounded down).
 Juggernaught attacks multiply the final value by 2.
 A 100 ton Mech performing DFA on a 20 ton Mech would impose a 20 - 4 = -16 penalty, times 1.5 for DFA = -24.
 If the attacking pilot has Juggernaught, this comes -48.
 * Planned: Units that are unsettled, panicked or similar will have a reduced initiative.